 The Greek name for this genus, which means “to give a taste of,” only hints at the flavor of happiness it brings to our garden.
-The cheerful flowers are held on sturdy stems above basal clumps of fuzzy leaves.
+The cheerful flowers are held on sturdy stems above attractive basal clumps of fuzzy leaves.
 Given good drainage and ample moisture, these robust perennials thrive with minimal care.

 Size: 18" – 2' 0" high x 18" – 2' 0" wide.